MicrosoftDocs/memdocs/sccm/osd/get-started/manage-drivers.md

         > - The architecture is based on the architecture reported in the INF from the manufacturer.
         > - If a driver reports it supports both architectures, then you can import it into either boot image.

     - Configuration Manager warns you if you add device drivers that aren't network or storage drivers to a boot image.
-In most cases they aren't necessary for the boot image.
+In most cases, they aren't necessary for the boot image.
 Select **Yes** to add the drivers to the boot image, or **No** to go back and modify your driver selection.

     - Configuration Manager warns you if one or more of the selected drivers aren't properly digitally signed.
 Select **Yes** to continue, and select **No** to go back and make changes to your driver selection.